-Action # Title Description Total Funds Contributing 1.a ECS Certified ECS personnel will provide support developing systems for analyzing and visualizing data, planning and delivering teacher and administrator professional development, curriculum selection, program evaluation and strategic planning. \$35,968 N
+Action # Title Description Total Funds Contributing 1.a ECS Certified ECS personnel will support schools by analyzing and disaggregating data, facilitating professional development, guiding and developing curriculum, evaluating programs, and leading strategic planning efforts. \$36,255 N

-ECS will improve systems for supporting equity in student learning.
-As we return to the new normal of in-person learning, we will consider how our instructional best practices evolved during the global pandemic, through distance learning, and amid a collective social awakening.
-We will articulate and implement an inclusive multi-tiered system of support that ensures that all ECS students become conscious, critical thinkers who are equipped to graduate from college and create a more equitable and sustainable world.
-We will articulate the highest leverage instructional best practices for \$285,697 Y students who are low-income, English learners and/or foster youth and, through our Teacher Development System, we will prepare our new teachers and provide student-centered coaching and professional development.
-In year one, we will: Multi-Tiered Systems of Support/Teacher Determine which standards need to be prioritized to address the impact of the pandemic on student learning Determine the role of teacher-created versus adopted curricula and 1.b Development System assessments (MTSS/TDS) Audit our existing intervention systems Articulate high leverage instructional best practices to serve as the bedrock for each of the three tiers of academic supports Train and support teachers through a variety of professional development modalities Monitor implementation of tiered supports Develop organization-wide tools to make MTSS efficient and sustainable in Identifying students and providing appropriate interventions Draft a 3 year vision for improving MTSS at ECS Observe and gather data to evaluate efficacy of practices and to ensure implementation with fidelity In years two and three we will continue to implement our teacher development system and integrate the systems and practices identified in year one to ensure our MTSS is coordinated, data-based, sustainable and supports equitable outcomes for students.
+ECS will improve systems for equity in student learning and will articulate and implement an inclusive multi-tiered system of support that ensures all ECS students become conscious, critical thinkers who are equipped to graduate from college and create a more equitable and sustainable world. \$322,301 Y We will articulate the highest leverage instructional best practices for students who are low-income, English learners and/or foster youth and, through our Teacher Development System, we will prepare new educators to through student-centered coaching and professional development.
+In year one, we will: Determine which standards need to be prioritized to address gaps in student learning Determine the role of teacher-created versus adopted curricula and assessments Multi-Tiered Systems Audit our existing intervention systems 1.b of Support/Teacher Development System Articulate high leverage instructional best practices to serve as the bedrock for each of the three tiers of academic supports (MTSS/TDS) Train and support teachers through a variety of professional development modalities Monitor implementation of tiered supports Develop organization-wide tools to make MTSS efficient and sustainable in identifying students and providing appropriate interventions Observe and gather data to evaluate efficacy of practices and to ensure implementation with fidelity Provide leadership training in technical and adaptive skills to meet the needs of all students In years two and three we will continue to implement our teacher development system and integrate the systems and practices identified in year one to ensure our MTSS is coordinated, data-based, sustainable and supports equitable outcomes for students.
+1.d English Language Development Program (ELD) Collaborate with other ECS sites to maintain a shared system of compliance and accountability.
+Maintain a dedicated paraeducator in ELD at each site to support English learners \$151,693 Y